-- Sensor Calibration: calibration of known parameters that are specific to each satellite sensor and optical assembly, such as flat field correction, de-noising, bad column adjustment (fixing anomalies based on known sensor defects), optical aberration correction and balancing CCD columns.
+- Sensor Calibration: Calibration of known parameters specific to each satellite sensor and optical assembly, such as flat field correction, de-noising, bad column adjustment (fixing anomalies based on known sensor defects), optical aberration correction, and balancing CCD columns.